datajerk/c2d/README.md

 ### page2text Example

 Input is expected to be an Apple II binary from $400-$7FF.
 Exactly 1024 bytes.
 See `gameserverclient.textpage` example.
-> Text lines are newline (LF) terminated.
+> Text output lines are newline (LF) terminated.
 Windows users may need to convert LF to CRLF (editor dependent).

 ```
 page2text <gameserverclient.textpage >gameserverclient.text